 Mann passed both a lie detector test and a psychological evaluation, but to this day, no one knows for certain who killed Mary Phagan.

-But where we cannot point to Phagan’s murderer, this incident does zero in on a moment in U.S. history where one’s identity was in itself incriminating.
+But where we cannot point to Mary Phagan’s murderer, this incident does zero in on a moment in American history where one’s identity was in itself incriminating.
 Indeed, after the lynching of Leo Frank, whose death helped spur the 1913 founding of the Anti-Defamation League to fight prejudice against the Jewish people, members of the group who kidnapped and killed him went on to form another toxic network: the new Ku Klux Klan of Georgia.

 After this look at Mary Phagan, learn the tragic story behind the phrase, “Don’t take candy from strangers.”